The last public execution at Derby took place on April 11th, 1862 when Richard Thorley was hanged for the murder of Eliza Morrow.

 Edward Smith, Mayor of Ilkeston 1919-1920 (courtesy of Ilkeston Reference Library).

 In the following year his elder son William became Mayor, followed by his second son John Edward in the next year.

 Thus came about the remarkable incident, said to be without parallel in the history of municipalities, of a father and two sons being mayors in four consecutive years.
 It was still more remarkable in the Alderman Smith and his sons all lived at Glossop House, so that at one time there were three ex-mayors of the borough living under one roof.
 (IA)

 The couple celebrated their Diamond Wedding anniversary just before Edward died at Glossop House on November 26th, 1933, aged 85.
 He was buried in Park Cemetery.

-Louisa died at the family home two years later.
+Louisa died at the family home two years later, on October 13th 1935.

 George’s uncle Samuel Smith seems to have lived most of his life in Chapel Street and died there on July 5th, 1895, aged 83.